-- 10. VQP represents a roadmap for progression in learning and employment in an industry, along which learners and practitioners can progress at various levels through attainment or acquisition of the required occupation-based qualifications.
-Specifically, VQP identifies the QF Level, scope of learning, SCS required, learning outcomes, and assessment criteria of the required occupation-based qualifications for each principal Major tasks, entry requirements, qualifications required, and employment pathway for each principal job role are also clearly set out.
+- VQP represents a roadmap for progression in learning and 10. employment in an industry, along which learners and practitioners can progress at various levels through attainment or acquisition of the required Specifically, VQP identifies the QF occupation-based qualifications.
+Level, scope of learning, SCS required, learning outcomes, and assessment criteria of the required occupation-based qualifications for each principal Major tasks, entry requirements, qualifications required, and employment pathway for each principal job role are also clearly set out.
 VQP is developed in consultation with the ITACs concerned to ensure that occupation-based qualifications developed under VQP best meet the needs of the industries and assure that the abilities of the qualifications holders could perform the occupations concerned well.
 As a result, synergy between learning and employment can be further enhanced. - 11.
-The development of VQP for six industries (i.e. the Automotive, Banking, Property Management, Elderly Care Service, Printing and Publishing, as well as Insurance industries) has been completed.
-At present, there are more than 60 VQP courses on the QR.
-The development of VQP for the Human Resource Management and Security Services industries is underway.
-We will continue to extend the development of VQP to other industries as appropriate and in phases, in consultation with the respective ITACs to ascertain the readiness in doing so.
-The development of VQP will also be included in the process of drafting or revising SCS for industries to ensure the inclusion of competencies for key job roles in SCS.
+The development of VQP for six industries has been completed4.
+At present, there are about 60 VQP courses on the QR.
+We will expedite the development of VQP to increase the number of industries adopting the VQP from six at present to at least 18 in the next five years, in consultation with the respective ITACs.
+The development of VQP will continue to be included in the process of drafting or revising SCS for industries as appropriate to ensure the inclusion of competencies for key job roles in SCS.